 Tip: As you create acknowledgements, there are several things to keep in mind to craft a successful acknowledgement letter.
 For more information, see Acknowledgements Best Practices.

-Note: In the database view, you can manage the gift's acknowledgement status and details on the Gift tab of its record.
-To generate acknowledgement letters, use the Donor Acknowledgement Letters task in Mail in the database view.
+Note: To generate acknowledgement letters, use the Donor Acknowledgement Letters task in Mail in the database view.

 To help the donor track the charitable giving for tax purposes, you should provide a receipt for the gift.
 When you create a receipt, include all required tax-deductible related information and verbiage, and mention any benefits the donor receives in exchange for the gift, such as a coffee mug or t-shirt.